 As of 2013, in terms of volume, China jumped to the top of the pyramid for buying Bordeaux wine as they imported close to 532,000 hectoliters.
 As a point of comparison, The United States of America imported 159,000 hectoliters.
 However those figures are misleading, because while China brought in more wine in term of volume, America probably imported more wine in dollar value.
 China is however, the current purchaser of Bordeaux wine at the high end, for wines like Chateau Lafite Rothschild and now Petrus, but they are also the largest buyer of generic, low end Bordeaux wine as well.

-It is believed that England is perhaps the largest Bordeaux wine importer with close to 227,000 hectoliters in terms of dollar value, but as much of the wine sold to England is resold to other countries, it is difficult to know where all the wine is going.
-The majority of Bordeaux wines are sold though the negociant system.
+It is believed that England is perhaps the largest importer of Bordeaux wine as they import close to 227,000 hectoliters of Bordeaux wine each year.
+But as much of the wine sold to England is resold to other countries, it is difficult to know where all the wine is going.
+The majority of the top Bordeaux wines and Classified Growths are sold though the negociant system on the Place de Bordeaux.